JnyJny/SimpleCPU/README.md

 enjoyed this article or learned something about computers, send me an email or open an issue to let me know!
-I had fun writing this article and these simulators and I hope it sparks a desire to know more about the inner lives of computers in you.
+I had fun writing this article and these simulators and I hope it sparks a desire to know more about the inner lives of computers.

 Erik - 2 Oct 2023